mongodb/docs/source/includes/api/list-tables/admin-backup-daemon-request-documents.rst

    * - ``machine``
      - object
      - Required
-     - :term:`Backup Daemon` host and its
+     - :cloudmgr:`Backup Daemon </reference/glossary/#term-backup-daemon>` host and its
        :term:`head directories <head directory>`.

    * - ``machine.headRootDirectory``
      - string
      - Optional
-     - Root-relative path of the :term:`head directory` on this :term:`Backup Daemon` host.
+     - Root-relative path of the :term:`head directory` on this :cloudmgr:`Backup Daemon </reference/glossary/#term-backup-daemon>` host.
 This directory must end with a slash (``/``).
 If you omit the slash, the Backup Daemon generates a Java Exception error.

    * - ``machine.machine``
      - string
      - Required
-     - Hostname or IP address of the :term:`Backup Daemon` host.
+     - Hostname or IP address of the :cloudmgr:`Backup Daemon </reference/glossary/#term-backup-daemon>` host.

    * - ``numWorkers``
      - number
      - Optional
-     - Number of worker processes that can perform tasks (i.e. backup, restore, or groom) for the :term:`Backup Daemon`.
+     - Number of worker processes that can perform tasks (i.e. backup, restore, or groom) for the :cloudmgr:`Backup Daemon </reference/glossary/#term-backup-daemon>`.

    * - ``resourceUsageEnabled``
      - boolean
      - Optional
-     - Flag indicating whether this :term:`Backup Daemon` has its resource usage monitored.
+     - Flag indicating whether this :cloudmgr:`Backup Daemon </reference/glossary/#term-backup-daemon>` has its resource usage monitored.

    * - ``restoreQueryableJobsEnabled``
      - boolean
      - Optional
-     - Flag indicating whether this :term:`Backup Daemon` can perform :doc:`queryable restores </tutorial/query-backup>`.
+     - Flag indicating whether this :cloudmgr:`Backup Daemon </reference/glossary/#term-backup-daemon>` can perform :doc:`queryable restores </tutorial/query-backup>`.